 Rather than using all the model questions suggested under each phase, facilitators may select questions that reflect the evolving conversation of the group they are guiding in dialogue.
 Some questions may be useful for multiple topics; we mark these with slashes (ex. race/policing/protest).
 We are always available to work with you as you develop your dialogue session.
-If you are not familiar with the Arc of Dialogue model, you can contact us at Sarah Pharaon (spharaon @sitesofconscience.org), Dina Bailey (dbailey@sitesofconscience.org) or Braden Paynter (bpaynter@sitesofconscience.org) for more information.
+If you are not familiar with the Arc of Dialogue model, you can contact Braden Paynter (bpaynter@sitesofconscience.org), Director of Methodology and Practice, for more information.